PRINCE-OBOT/WEB-NOTE/Cascading Style Sheet.md

 ## Pointer event
 `pointer-event: none` set the child inside an element not to delegate.
+**This is applicable** when you don't want your overlay to obstruct any interaction with the element behind it.

+`pointer-event: auto` this is the default behaviour, where you can clicked element behind the overlay.

 ## Media Query:
 Media query simply means resizing the content of an element when it get a particular size in other to maintain visibility.